OctavioProfeta/OctavioProfeta.github.io/index.md

 ## Make movies, not war

 {: style="text-align: justify;"}
 Alright, alright, we get it, war is a very present theme.
 Let's talk about something happier; let's take a look at the rest of the movies which are not considered as war movies.
 Again, we apply a topic detection algorithm on the plot summaries.
-Looking for 4 topics yields the best results :
+Looking for 4 topics yields the best results:

 <iframe src="lda_genre_not_war.html" width="750px" height="860px" frameborder="0">Genre plot</iframe>

 {: style="text-align: justify;"}
-Again by setting λ to 0.5 we can distingish 4 topics :
+Again by setting λ to 0.5 we can distingish 4 topics:

 {: style="text-align: justify;"}
 * Family